Telemedicine with the Doctors of Comprehensive Foot Centers

 That’s why we’re so excited to offer telemedicine as an option for certain types of appointments!

 Although not every case can be handled remotely, telemedicine is an excellent option for many kinds of doctor-patient interactions where an in-person test or treatment isn’t necessarily required.

 During a telemedicine appointment, you and your doctor use video chat to meet, discuss your issue, and determine the next steps.
 You don’t need any special equipment, and you don’t need to be physically present in the same location.
 You can have your appointment from the safety and comfort of home!

 Telemedicine can work very well for many types of appointments.
 Some examples include:

 - Initial visual inspections and diagnoses.
-You can show the doctor your feet over video, talk about your symptoms, and even perform some basic tests for your doctor.
+You can show the doctor your feet over video, talk about your symptoms, and even perform some basic tests for the doctor.
 This can help us arrive at a likely diagnosis, or at least determine what your next steps should be.

 - Follow-up appointments.
 If you’re in the middle of an ongoing treatment plan, a video check-in to examine your feet may be all you really need.
 We can see how recovery from a wound or infection is progressing, for example, or even review previous charts and lab results.